 The Yin Yang Sea

 The color changes in the water, were once thought to be due to the mining that took place in Jinguashi.
-However, there hasn't been any mining done, in this area, in decades and yet the water remains the same yellow tint.
-This has led people to believe that the color actually comes from pyrite or "Fool's Gold", which this area is rich in.
-No matter how the color came to be, it is certainly an amazing sight to behold and one that you shouldn't miss, if you are making a trip to Taiwan!
+However, there hasn’t been any mining done, in this area, in decades.
+Yet, the water remains the same yellow tint.
+This has led people to believe that the color actually comes from pyrite or “Fool’s Gold”, that this area is rich in.
+No matter how the color came to be, it is certainly an amazing sight to behold and one that you shouldn’t miss, if you are making a trip to Taiwan!